 - The Temple, Wanstead Park

-7 family-friendly things to do in Epping Forest
+7 family-friendly things to enjoy in the forest

-- Rambling: There are 9 waymarked circular trails around the forest
+- Forest walks: There are 9 waymarked circular trails around the forest

 - Cycling: Great for family cycling as well as mountain biking with several routes crisscrossing the forest